What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 I think some of the hospitals are being forced to because they're so short-staffed.

-I think uh, you know, it's I don't know.
+I think, you know, it's, I don't know.

-It's because I I have other people, you know, people DMing me or people calling into my show saying, hey, I work for this big bank and they're forcing vaccine mandates anyway.
+It's because I have other people, you know, people DMing me or people calling into my show saying, hey, I work for this big bank and they're forcing vaccine mandates anyway.

-So I don't know how effective the Supreme Court ruling will even be in the long run if the corporations decided decide they're above American law, which is the ultimate goal of this whole great reset.
+So I don't know how effective the Supreme Court ruling will even be in the long run if the corporations decide they're above American law, which is the ultimate goal of this whole great reset.

 I know that Klaus Schwab is sort of depicted as this like evil mastermind at the top of it.

-I know there was a great reset report, and I know about the famous line, you know, you'll have you'll own nothing and you'll be happy.
+I know there was a great reset report and I know about the famous line, you know, you'll have, you'll own nothing and you'll be happy.

-So I'm familiar with that, but I'm less entrenched in the like overarching conspiracy of the Great Reset.
+So I'm familiar with that, but I'm less entrenched in the like overarching conspiracy of the great reset.

-Uh what's what's the scoop, man?
+What's the scoop, man?

 Come on, tinfoil hat on here.

-It's anything's not a conspiracy theory at all.
+No, no, it's not a conspiracy theory at all.

 It's actually a conspiracy fact.